mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 --- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:8d4ac9039a
 ## Drug Hierarchy (1)

-Let's now have a look at the drugs.
-How do these fit in the Standardized Vocabularies?
-Drugs have also different types of source vocabularies, they have different hierarchical levels, and relationships.
+How do the drugs fit in the Standardized Vocabularies?
+In the same way, drugs have also different types of source vocabularies, they have different hierarchical levels, and relationships.
 The figure below shows this in a bit more depth.

 <center><img src="https://github.com/mi-erasmusmc/OMOP-CDM-Course/raw/master/img/drughierarchy.png" alt="Drug Hierarchy" width="650" height="430"></center>